-Students interested in enrollment are welcome to partake in a "shadow" visit, in the classrooms, which is followed by an interview with the Principal.
-At that time, if admission is still a goal, the student must complete the "Silver Oak High School Application for Admission" for consideration.
+Students interested in enrollment are welcome to partake in a "shadow" visit in the classrooms which is followed by an interview with the Principal.
+At that time, if admission is still a goal, the student must complete the "Silver Oak High School Application for Admission" for consideration as early as October of the prior year.
 A lottery then takes place in February.